From Latent to Observable Position-Based Click Models in Carousel Interfaces: Experimental Methodology

 \heading{Initializations and Iterations} Both GA and EM require initialization and a set amount of iterations.
 For item attraction we used two different initializations: uniform (0.5) and CTR.
 For an item, CTR was calculated on the train set taking the number of clicks divided by the number of sessions, where it was impressed.
 The CTR initialization is equivalent to the MLE solution for attraction, the sample mean of the click events.

 For examination we used two different initializations: Gaze and Carousel.
-The Gaze initialization is similar to CTR, but instead we count the number of times it was examined rather than clicked.
+The Gaze initialization is similar to CTR, but instead uses the number of times a position was examined.
 Similarly, the Gaze initialization is the equivalent to the MLE solution of examination for the OEPBM.
-The Carousel initialization is a rough estimate of how users browse based on prior eye tracking analyses\cite{deleonmartinez2025ridingcarouselextensiveeye}.
+The Carousel initialization is a rough estimate of how users browse based on prior eye tracking \cite{10.1145/3742413.3789166}.
 The first row has an examination probability of 1 and all subsequent rows are cumulatively discounted by 0.95 (e.g, row 3 is $0.95^2$).
 Additionally, there is a single swiping discounting factor (0.7) that applies once to the second (items 5-10) and third set of items (11-15).
-This swiping factor is only applied once as eye tracking results \cite{deleonmartinez2025ridingcarouselextensiveeye} show that the first swipe is the most costly (i.e., users that swipe are likely to swipe again).
+This swiping factor is only applied once as eye tracking results \cite{10.1145/3742413.3789166} show that the first swipe is the most costly (i.e. users that swipe are likely to swipe again).
 For example, the position $(7,13)$ would have an examination initialization of $0.95^6(0.7)=0.51$.

 Models fit by EM and GA had all 4 possible initializations.
 They ran for a total of 100 iterations/epochs and were evaluated on the test set at the following iterations: 0 (initialization), 50, 100.